 Manning School of Business at University of Massachusetts Lowell offers a Ph.D. degree in Business Administration.
 The Ph.D. program is designed for highly qualified students who are committed to scholarly research and teaching, and are motivated to pursue an academic career at business schools.
 The program also appeals to working professionals who aspire to an advanced degree to enhance their credentials in their current or future industry role or for entrance to academic.

 The program focuses specifically on the development of relevant, interdisciplinary research skills applied to current and future business problems and challenges.
-Students in each of the Accounting, Entrepreneurship, Finance, International Business, Leadership/Organization Studies and MIS concentrations will study the theoretical framework of their functional area with the option of exploring timely, related interdisciplinary areas.
+Students in each of the concentrations will study the theoretical framework of their functional area with the option of exploring timely, related interdisciplinary areas.
 They will master traditional academic research methodologies appropriate to their respective fields, grounded in current industry trends and issues and will understand the benefits of advancing knowledge while recognizing the practical application of that knowledge in advancing economic and regional development locally, nationally and internationally.
 Graduates will be prepared for academic careers, research careers and upper level executive positions in both public and private companies.

 Program of Study

-The Ph.D. program includes six concentrations: Accounting, Entrepreneurship, Finance, International Business, Leadership/Organization Studies and MIS.
+The Ph.D. program includes eight concentrations: Accounting, Entrepreneurship, Finance, International Business, Leadership/Organization Studies, Management Information Systems, Management Science and Marketing.
 The curriculum consists of a minimum of 36 credits of in-class coursework and 22 credits of dissertation, in addition to the prerequisite courses.

 The Ph.D. can be taken on a full or part time basis.
 Fall and spring sessions begin with the traditional semesters and the summer session begins shortly after the conclusion of the spring session.
 The expectation is that full time students will finish the program within four years; while part time students will require no more than seven years.